s-blu/obsidian_dataview_example_vault/20 Dataview Queries/Render song information and embed a video.md

 ---
 description: This page is a fancy setup for notes you want to make on music videos.
+It renders song information and embeds a youtube video.
 topics:
   - embed
   - video